Medicinal Plants Used For Water Purification

 #4.
 Clearing nut

-Being an effective hypoglycemic compound, further pharmacological studies is likely to take place for considering clearing nut in the treatment of diabetes.
+Being an effective hypoglycemic compound, further pharmacological studies are likely to take place for considering clearing nut in the treatment of diabetes.
 Apart from clearing nut being used as a medicine, it is also used as a water purifier.
 These nuts are extremely useful in removing sediments and turbidity from water.

-The purification is a unique process.
+Purification is a unique process.
 The insides of the storage vessel have to be rubbed with these seeds.
 The vessel is filled with water and left for some time.
 The paste from these seeds is a natural coagulant thereby ensuring that the sediments settle down at the bottom.

 #5.
 Cilantro/Coriander

 Coriander is an herb that is most often used in cooking.
-The leaves are rich in vitamin C, vitamin A and vitamin K. The coriander leaves can be used for high blood pressure, skin inflammatory conditions, mouth ulcers, and digestive problems.
+The leaves are rich in vitamin C, vitamin A, and vitamin K. The coriander leaves can be used for high blood pressure, skin inflammatory conditions, mouth ulcers, and digestive problems.
 It also helps in heavy metal detoxification.

 Coriander leaves can also be used to purify water.
-The leaves can be ground and used as a carbon filter by letting water pass through it.
+The leaves can be ground and used as a carbon filter by letting water pass through them.
 Alternatively, some leaves can be kept in water and left overnight.
 This is an effective herbal water filter.

 There are other seeds like moringa seed, jackfruit seed, and java plum seed that play an equally effective role in purifying water.
 Passing water through banana peels and plant xylem can also help in removing impurities.

-Leave a Reply
+Leave a Comment

 error: Content is protected !!